The 1561 Nuremberg UFO Battle: What Really Happened in the Skies Over Germany?

 2. How do we know this event actually occurred?

 The event was documented in a popular news broadsheet by artist Hans Glaser, a common method of reporting news at the time.
 His detailed woodcut illustration and written account provide a direct, contemporary historical record of what witnesses reported seeing.
+A copy of this broadsheet is preserved in the Zentralbibliothek Zürich.

 3. What did the objects in the sky look like?